CjordanIII/enjoy_the_outdoors_capstone-copy-/README.md

 - **Dropdown Selection:** Users can select a mountain from a dropdown list of 48 mountains.
 - **Mountain Details:** Displays the mountain name, description, elevation, and other interesting information.

+## Stretch Goals Implemented

+- Display images of the mountains along with their details.
+- Convert and display sunrise and sunset times in the local time zone.

 ## Installation

 To run this project locally: